wireleap/client/README.md

 # set the address of the connection broker (requires daemon restart)
 wireleap config address.socks 127.0.0.1:3434

+# to whitelist only the relays known as "foo" and "bar"
+wireleap config circuit.whitelist 'wireleap://foo:1234' 'wireleap://bar:4321'
 ```

 After changing configuration options via `wireleap config`, the changes